showmic09/user-school-2022/docs/materials/software/part2-ex2-prepackaged.md

 1. Submit the job with `condor_submit`.

-1. Once the job completes, it should produce a `results.txt` file.
+1. Once the job completes, it should produce a `search-results.txt` file.

 	!!! note
 		For a very similar compiling example, see this guide on how to